victorbiga/vsphere6.5_terraform/README.md

 $ terraform init
 ```

-After it has finished you should see somethign as per below:
+After it has finished you should see something as per below:

 <img src="https://cdn-images-1.medium.com/max/1600/1*-oX97juJPdDMU12xVJ2BuA.png"
      alt="terraform init"